jonnydford/do-loadbalancer-updater/README.md

 # DigitalOcean Load Balancer Updater
 _Update Load Balancer based on Digital Ocean Droplets or Tags_

-_Keep your whitelisted ip address up to date in the digitalocean firewall_

 Designed for use with blue/green deployments, but not limited to this.

 * Linux 32 and 64 bit